alexandra-su/rsschool-cv/cv.md

 **Discord:** alexandra-su
 **Location:** Minsk, Belarus
 ## About myself
-I'm a UI/UX Designer with a big intention to know Frontend Development.
+I'm a UI/UX Designer with a strong intention to know Frontend Development.
 I've been working as a freelance designer for one year and I've decided to learn basics of the Frontend development.
-I believe that it will give me value.
+I believe that it will give me a value.
 I'm attentive to the details, curious, empathic.
 I improve my knowledge by reading articles, watching various videos and practice.
 ## Skills
 * HTML
 * CSS